Digital Transformation: What It Is and How It Helps Your Business

 For example, an international currency exchange named Travelex was attacked by ransomware.
 The costs of disruption were so great that the company later had to file for bankruptcy.

-Downtime to company services or websites costs more than money as well.
-Many online consumers don’t have any patience for websites that crash.
-In this way, companies may lose cash that they would otherwise receive as revenue when their customers go to their competitors or stop patronizing their online establishments.
+Downtime to company services or websites costs more than money.
+Many online consumers don’t have patience for websites that crash.
+Companies may lose cash that they would otherwise receive as revenue when their customers go to their competitors or stop patronizing their online establishments.

 Callout 2- Ransomware payment-facts to know And Downtime and disruption facts to know